 - Clone.
 A clone is a full, synchronized copy of a volume's data.
 It can sometimes be referred to as a full copy or split mirror.
 The mirror can be used to create backups or used in development/test environments.

 - Copy-on-write architecture.
 Copy-on-write creates differential data copies rather than full backup copies.
 Data is copied before it is overwritten to ensure the overwritten data can be restored if necessary.

-Here's how VSS works: The VSS requestor announces that it needs to create a server snapshot.
-Prior to creating that snapshot, it queries the server to determine which VSS writers have been installed.
-(It needs this list so it can later instruct each writer to quiesce its associated application).
-Then, the VSS requestor instructs each VSS writer to accomplish whichever task is needed for data quiescence.
-After each VSS writer reports that it has completed pre-backup tasks, the VSS requestor instructs the VSS provider to create a snapshot.
-The provider tells the requestor where to go to locate the data it needs and the backup begins.
-When the VM backup is complete, the VSS requestor announces that it has completed its activities.
-This announcement instructs each VSS writer to perform any post-backup tasks necessary so the computer and its applications can return to regular operation.Content Continues Below
+The VSS requestor (usually a backup application) will announce its need to create a server snapshot and query the server to determine which VSS writers have been installed.
+The VSS requestor then instructs each VSS writer to perform a task to quiesce data.
+After each VSS writer has completed these pre-backup tasks, the VSS requestor instructs the VSS provider to create the snapshot.
+When the backup is done, the VSS requestor announces it has completed its activities.
+This announcement instructs each VSS writer to perform any needed post-backup tasks so the computer and its applications can return to regular operation.Content Continues Below